Nelson-Lamounier/personalPortfolio/README.md

 # 🌟 Personal Portfolio Website

 Welcome to my **Personal Portfolio Website**, a fully responsive and interactive platform showcasing my **professional experience, technical skills, and portfolio of projects**.
-Built with **React, TailwindCSS, and Frame Motion animations**, this website highlights my expertise in **web development and UI/UX design**.
+Built with **React, Styled CSS, and Frame Motion animations**, this website highlights my expertise in **web development and UI/UX design**.

 ---